Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 ## Credits

 * Code Institutes template for Heritage Housing Issues was used to build off of.
+* Guidance for approaching the project from Code Institutes 'Churnometer' project walkthrough

 * In this section, you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
 * You can break the credits section up into Content and Media, depending on what you have included in your project.